mochensky/RandomBreak/README.md

 ## Try This Too!

 Love a tough challenge?
 Check out **[NoMoreDrop](https://modrinth.com/project/Om99IHQH)**, a mod that removes *all* item drops from blocks, forcing you to rethink every step of your survival journey!

-## Compatibility

-- Works with Minecraft `1.17–1.21.x`!
-- Compatible with most Fabric mods.
-- No client-side installation needed for multiplayer servers.